‘Dedicate yourself completely to your own spiritual life,

 Jane Faber, New York

 This online form is for members of the Militia of the Immaculata in Great Britain and Ireland who wish to join the Knights at the Foot of the Cross.
-If you would prefer to submit your enrolment form by post, a pdf version will be linked here soon.

 If you are not yet an M.I. member, please use instead the M.I. enrolment form above to join both the M.I. and the Knights.